dilyn-corner/KISS-kde/README.md

 6. You will need `eudev`.
 Because of this, you'll need to rebuild `xorg-server`, any input packages (`libinput`, `xf86-input-libinput`, etc.), `dhcpcd`, perhaps others.
+    * Note that `libudev-zero` may or may not be an alternative to this.
+I have not tested it, so feel free to reach out if it works! *

 These rebuilds are obviously not required if you already had the relevant programs built against `dbus`, `eudev`, etc. To determine which packages are built against `dbus` or `eudev` merely run `kiss-revdepends eudev`.
 If you see `xorg-server`, you're probably fine.

+`coreutils` and `gnugrep` are build time requirements, so you are free to remove them with no ill-effects afterwards.

 ## Getting Started